lzapffe/ds_labs/lab-10.md

 ## Exercise 8

-The R^2 for m_bty_gen_int is 0.071, while it is .035 for m_bty.
-The
+The R^2 (unadjusted) for m_bty_gen_int is 0.071, while it is .035 for
-model with beauty, gender and the interaction therefore seem to explain twice the amount of variance in the professor rankings compared to the model using just the beauty scores.
+m_bty.
+The model with beauty, gender and the interaction therefore seem to explain twice the amount of variance in the professor rankings compared to the model using just the beauty scores.

 Gender (and its interaction with beauty scores) therefore seem to explain an additional 0.036 of the variance in professor rankings.

+Looking at the adjusted R^2 gives a similar result.

 ## Exercise 9